 With specific reference to the Managers category, variable remuneration is defined taking into account the risk/return profile of various managed assets in order to steer and reward best performances and also to align incentive systems with the interests of investors/customers.
+This system provides for a direct connection with the performance of managed UCIs in the long-term, that can be considered - with a specific weighting formula - as the performances achieved up to four years prior to the reference year.
 In determining the variable remuneration of managers, the SGR also takes account of the complexity of the activities of each Manager, as well as the achievement of individual quality objectives the purpose of which is to reward not only the quantitative result, but also how the result was achieved.